dong-alex/MyHealth/README.md

 - "What is my medical condition?"; this feature is especially useful for having precise records of concerns discussed during appointments/notes made by the doctor
 4. USER *tells* HOME/ALEXA about MEDICATION TAKEN (Doctor object)
 - "I took X"; Home/Alexa should note the time and cross-reference current medications for i) the medication the user says they just took; ii) outstanding medications that still need to be taken; iii) medication frequency (is the user taking the medication on time)?
-5. DOCTOR *updates* CURRENT MEDICATION and *notifies* user of change(Doctor object)
+5. DOCTOR *updates* CURRENT MEDICATION and *notifies* user of change (Doctor object)
 - Doctor adjusts medication frequency; during next conversation, Home/Alexa must notify the user of changes and receive and acknowledgement

 **Each patient must be assigned a unique identifier (password protected) encapsulating the patient's medical information (security is a key concern with the system implementation)**

 ## Doctor Object

-Contains all of the data specific to the patient
+Contains all of the data specific to the patient.
+If a patient request to Home/Alexa cannot find the request data in the Doctor Object, the request will be thrown to a Medical API.

 ### Patient
 - Patient ID (Unique identifier)